 County officials are negotiating new contracts with 10 of their 17 unions, representing a variety of workers.
 Clerical, child protection, corrections and legal staff have all publicly criticized pay increases offered in negotiations that are 3% a year or less — while some positions also get periodic increases for experience.

-The County Board initially advanced a 49% pay increase for themselves, but backed off after public outcry and approved smaller raises.
+Board members initially advanced a 49% pay increase for themselves but backed off after public outcry and approved smaller raises.
 Union leaders say they have emphasized these differences in negotiations, so far without much success.

 Talks go to mediation

 “Insultingly low,” was how Ali Fuhrman described the last wage offer.
-The leader of the clerical union with 1,200 members, Fuhrman says many of her colleagues have multiple jobs and still need public assistance to get by.
+The leader of the 1,200-member clerical union said many of her colleagues have multiple jobs and still need public assistance to get by.

 “We really want to see an increase that aligns with Hennepin County’s values of disparity reduction,” Fuhrman said.
 “That starts at home with their own workers.
 We want a $30 an hour minimum wage.”

-The county’s entry-level wage is now $21.50 an hour and unions represent 68% of the roughly 10,000 workers.
-County leadership declined to comment on the specifics of contract talks, noting in a statement they are working privately in mediation and hope to come to a deal that is “fair to both parties.”
+The county’s entry-level wage is $21.50 an hour, and unions represent 68% of the roughly 10,000 workers.
+County leaders declined to comment on the specifics of contract talks.
+In a statement, they said they are working privately in mediation and hope to come to a deal that is “fair to both parties.”

 “Workers advocating for greater wages makes sense,” Fernando said.
 “Wages are too low across the board.”